Merchant Terms and Conditions

 2. Prohibited by law, regulator and/or by Payment Scheme Facilitator.

-1. Accepting Payment Transactions for goods or services when trading under the name of any company or business other than the type of business specified in these Terms and Conditions without written approval from FasaPay;
+1. Accepting Payment Transactions for goods or services when trading under the name of any company or business other than the type of business specified in this Terms and Conditions without written approval from FasaPay;

-16. Merchant agrees to cooperate with FasaPay in connection with, and authorizes FasaPay to investigate any suspected illegal or fraudulent activities, including without limitation withholding any amount of funds that the Merchant has on the credit of the Customer that FasaPay checks from illegal or fraudulent activities and providing information that FasaPay needs regarding every Customer Transaction with the Merchant.
+18. Merchant agrees to cooperate with FasaPay in connection with, and authorizes FasaPay to investigate any suspected illegal or fraudulent activities, including without limitation withholding any amount of funds that the Merchant has on the credit of the Customer that FasaPay checks from illegal or fraudulent activities and providing information that FasaPay needs regarding every Customer Transaction with the Merchant.

-17. Merchant will ensure that FasaPay logo installed is correct as provided by FasaPay and clearly displayed on every payment page, cashier page of the website, and then FasaPay will appear as the first payment option (after debit card and credit card) on the page.
+19. Merchant will ensure that FasaPay logo installed is correct as provided by FasaPay and clearly displayed on every payment page, cashier page of the website, and then FasaPay will appear as the first payment option (after debit card and credit card) on the page.
 For this paragraph, "Payment Page" means any page of the website where (i) information relating to payment options is displayed or (ii) where payment options may be made.

-18. Customers
+20. Customers

-19. The Merchant must comply with its obligations in connection with the provision of goods and/or services by the Merchant to the Customer.
+21. The Merchant must comply with its obligations in connection with the provision of goods and/or services by the Merchant to the Customer.
 By sending Payment Data to FasaPay, Merchant guarantees FasaPay that goods, services, services, or other related facilities will be provided in accordance with the agreement between the Merchant and the Customer concerned.
 In addition, the Merchant will issue an order confirmation and/or invoice to the Customer for all Payment Transactions.

-21. The Merchant will ensure and guarantee that communications between the Merchant and the Customer are handled exclusively using a secure connection against data manipulation (for example, using SSL encodes) in accordance with industry standard protections.
+23. The Merchant will ensure and guarantee that communications between the Merchant and the Customer are handled exclusively using a secure connection against data manipulation (for example, using SSL encodes) in accordance with industry standard protections.

-22. Notification to FasaPay
+24. Notification to FasaPay

-23. Merchant will notify FasaPay if:
+25. Merchant will notify FasaPay if:

 1. Any information, including Merchant Information that has been provided to FasaPay has changed materially or is no longer accurate or materially incomplete;